Vitalis physiotherapists perform shockwave therapy in Brisbane to help you improve chronic musculoskeletal conditions and speed up recovery.

-If you’ve been struggling with a long-term musculoskeletal problem, Vitalis Physiotherapy might suggest shockwave therapy.
+If you’ve been struggling with a long-term musculoskeletal problem, and are looking for a physiotherapist around me, Vitalis Physiotherapy might suggest shockwave therapy.
 We’ve seen excellent results with this convenient, non-invasive technique that has practically no side effects.

 Shockwave therapy (also known as extracorporeal shockwave therapy or radial shockwave therapy) is a non-invasive treatment method that promotes natural tissue healing for a range of sub-acute to chronic musculoskeletal disorders that are difficult to heal.

 A sub-acute disorder is a relatively recent or changing problem.
-A chronic problem is something you’ve been living with for a long time, usually with very little change, for example, Achilles tendinopathy or plantar fasciitis.
+A chronic problem is something you’ve been living with for a long time, usually over 3 months with very little change, for example, Achilles tendinopathy or plantar fasciitis.

-You may already have received other treatment but the problem is proving persistent.
-That’s when shockwave therapy may help.
+You may already have received some kind of treatment but without any improvements.
+That’s when we propose radial shockwave therapy as a potential solution.

 If you and your physiotherapist agree that shockwave therapy is the best treatment option, your physio will smooth some gel over the area to be treated then move a hand-held device slowly around that part of your body.
 The device uses radial pressure waves to transfer a high dose of energy to the pain region, making some clicking sounds as it operates.
 The transmitted energy stimulates your body’s natural healing response.